wqyeo/ThonkBot/ThonkBot/ThonkClient/cred/README.md

 A `config.json` file should be here.

-Contains token and configurations of the bot.\n
+Contains token and configurations of the bot.
-It should be added into gitignore as you should never publicly expose the Bot Token.
+> It should be added into gitignore as you should never publicly expose the Bot Token.

 ### config.json